EDMC/api-versions/README.md

 Then the client simply sets the Accept header `application/vnd.myvendor+json;version=1`.
 If no version is specified, the default version you set will be assumed.
-You'll of course still need to copy all of your controllers over, even if they haven't changed from version to version.
+You'll of course still need to copy all of your controllers over (or bump them automatically, see below), even if they haven't changed from version to version.
 At least you'll remove a bit of the mess in your routes file.

 A more complicated example: